ritchiehok/getdata035-assignment/codebook.md

 ---

 ## Project Description
-The run_analysis.R script calculates the average of the mean and standard deviation measures by participant and activity.
+The 'run_analysis.R' script calculates the average of the mean and standard deviation measures by participant and activity.

 ##Study design and data processing
-The *Human Activity Recognition Using Smartphones* data set is built from the recordings of 30 subjects performing activities of daily living (ADL) while carrying a waist-mounted smartphone with embedded inertial sensors.
+The 'Human Activity Recognition Using Smartphones' data set is built from the recordings of 30 subjects performing six activities of daily living (ADL) while carrying a waist-mounted smartphone with embedded inertial sensors.

 ###Collection of the raw data
 Human Activity Recognition Using Smartphones Data Set